mikejdegroot/project-0/README.md

 ![](public/assets/screenshot-2.png)

 If player 1 successfully repeats the sequence, the next round begins and it's player 2's turn.
-The game progressively becomes more challenging as the rounds increase until there is a player faulters.
+The game progressively becomes more challenging as the rounds increase until a player faulters.
 At which point there is a repeat of the last round for the opposing player to attempt, winning or loosing this 'sudden death' round results in a win or tie respectively.

 ![](public/assets/screenshot-3.png)